Shatur/neovim-cmake/README.md

   "arguments": {}, // A dictionary with target names and their arguments specified as an array.
   "currentTarget": "", // Current target name.
   "buildType": "", // Current build type, can be Debug, Release, RelWithDebInfo or MinSizeRel.
-  "run_dir": "" // Default working directory for targets.
+  "runDir": "" // Default working directory for targets.
 By default is missing, the current target directory will be used }
 ```